Force4760/Akumuli/docs/Notation.md

 # Notation

-In the docs ( Readme ), I'll be using some notation to simplify things.
+In the docs I'll be using some notation to simplify things.
 This document serves as an explanation of that notation

 ## Type notations